 Helping Others: Embrace the chance to help others and give back to the community as the weather warms up

 Join a Charity Walkathon: Springtime is filled with charity fundraisers and walkathon events.
 Not only are they a great way to get exercise and interact with others, but registration fees benefit a good cause.

 Organize a Community Cleanup: Coordinate a community cleanup by inviting neighbors and friends to help beautify your neighborhood.

 Volunteer at a Festival or Rally: A great way to get involved in the community, meet new people and help others is to volunteer at an outdoor event – an arts festival or a political rally are great options.

-No matter where spring adventures lead always wear your MobileHelp help button and carry your Mobile Device so you are always protected.
-The benefits of staying active, helping others and having fun this spring will carry through the rest of the year
+No matter where spring adventures lead you, be sure to wear your MobileHelp help button and carry your Mobile Device so you are always protected.
+The benefits of staying active, helping others and having fun this spring will carry through the rest of the year.